madeso/ride/README.md

 # Somewhat sorted roadmap

+* Detect change when removing characters on backspace
+* Save before build
 * Detect changes outside ride and ask to reload file
 * Open type in online documentation command/do a search...
 * Search google for this compiler error